cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 	- For simple attributes and objects, key names are chosen in singular form.
 Only keys containing arrays are named in plural form
 	- Identification of DVPD objects(tables, fields etc) in the JSON text are expressed as attributes or array elements in the JSON object and not as keys.
 This simplifies parsing, since there is no need to parse object names to get content.
 It also allows well formed JSON documents with temporarily intended inconsistencies in the DVPD during the design process of a pipeline.
 These inconsistencies liberate the toolchain of the design phase until the DVDP enters the compiler.

-## Declaration of relations
+## Relations
-Every time, when there is the need to map multiple fields to the same target column, this is the result of multiple relations to the same hub.
+To map multiple source fields to the same target column, it is necessary to distinguish the different combinations of fields, that represent one set of related business keys and content columns.
+This is achieved with the "relation" concept.
+It is called "relation" since the need to store multiple fields in the same column origins from the fact, that there are multiple busniess objects of the same kind in the source data row that are somehow related.

+The relation approach defines, that all field mappings participate in one or many relations.
+This includes also all simple models, where every field participates in the one and only "unnamed" or implicit relation.

-With multiple relations in the model, there are 3 aspects, where the declaration of the relation is necessary
+When multiple relation need to be distinguished there are 3 aspects, where the declaration of the relation is necessary
-- Mapping of the field to the column
+- Mapping of the field to the table and column
 - Parent relation of a link to the hub
-- Relation that an effectivity satellite should track
+- Relation that an effectivity satellite will track

+Declaration of explicit relations will result in additional, relation specifc hash values and relation specific loading processes.

 A full investigation about the properties of Data Vault, that lead to this desing is described in [Catalog of field mappings](./catalog_of_field_mappings.md).

-## Denormalized data
+## Denormalizing data is out of scope
-When source data contains multiple fields, which target the same satellite columns without any different business keys, this might look like denormalized data and trigger the desire to normalize it into a multiactive satellite.
+When source data contains multiple fields, which target the same satellite columns without different business keys, this might look like denormalized data and bring up the desire to normalize it into a multiactive satellite.

-Data vault highly recommends to keep the denormalized structure in the raw vault to represent the unit of work and to allow full auditibility.
+This is not supported by the DVPD core, since Data vault highly recommends to keep the denormalized structures in the raw vault to represent the unit, allow full reconstruction of the source data and to provide full auditibility.

-That's why DVPD core will not support any explicit syntax that allows denormalization in the load phase.
+Normalizing data can be done in the busniess vault.
+From the perspective of the DVPD, the normalization is implemented in the transformation that renders the data.
+The code for the normalization might be a property in the DVPD to be used by the retrieving process.
+Still, from the perspecitve of the pipeline, the data vault stage / load process expressed with the DVPD syntax starts after this transformation.

 ## Deletion Detection
 The declaration of the deletion detection depends on the method.
 - parameters for dectecting deletions during staging depend on the loading module.
 There will be some recommendations for common scenarios, that should be supported.
 Extentions or alternatives are possible and must be documented at the used module